Form 8.3 - The Vanguard Group, Inc.: Custodian REIT plc

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit 1p ordinary Purchase 42,210 0.98 GBP
+Purchase/sale Class of relevant security Number of securities Price per unit 1p ordinary Sale 25,049 0.97 GBP

 (b) Cash-settled derivative transactions